-Gutenberg is the new editor for WordPress that was released with WordPress version 5.0.
+Gutenberg is the new editor for WordPress that was released with WordPress version 5.0 in December 2018.
 It’s an entirely different editing experience and has been confusing and frustrating many people in the WordPress community.
 The plugin has been available for testing as a plugin since development on it began.
 This allowed WordPress users to start using the plugin and testing it, and providing feedback to the development team all along the way.
 I’ve tested it using the plugin several different times, and it has been an interesting experience.

 If you’re not quite ready to jump into Gutenberg yet, or if you’re experiencing conflicts with the plugins on your site, you can install the Classic Editor plugin.
 Matt Mullenweg promises that the Classic Editor plugin will be available for “years to come” so you can feel assured that it will continue to be an option for you until you get better acquainted with Gutenberg.